drewpendergrass/CHEEREIO/docs/Existing-observation-operators.rst

    :return: A NumPy array containing simulated GEOS-Chem values such that they are directly comparable to TROPOMI (i.e. because the averaging kernel has been applied).
    :rtype: array

 The remaining three utility functions are very similar.
-They read TROPOMI level 2 observations from file, but there are a variety of TROPOMI observations with a variety of formattings (operational, science product, Harvard-specific standard).
+They read TROPOMI level 2 observations from file, but for methane there are a variety of TROPOMI observations with a variety of formattings (operational, science product, Harvard-specific standard).
 Each function is designed to read a different formatting.
 Users can select which function they would like to use by specifying the ``WHICH_TROPOMI_PRODUCT`` setting in the ``TROPOMI_CH4_extension.json`` file. ``DEFAULT`` selects the TROPOMI operational product, ``ACMG`` for the ACMG/Harvard TROPOMI product, and ``BLENDED`` for Belasus et al., 2023 which also works for the TROPOMI science product.
+For CO, users must select the ``DEFAULT`` option.

 .. py:function:: read_tropomi(filename, species, filterinfo=None, includeObsError = False)